smfoote/docs/content/getting-started/working_with_tokens.md

 List Result| Purpose
 -------------| -------------
-id	| Use the id to refer to the token in commands token | This is the first part of the actual token created | Date the token was created readonly | If no, the token provides full permissions CIDR whitelist| Restricts token use by IP address
+id	| ID used to refer to token in commands token | First 6 characters of token created | Date token was created readonly | If no, the token provides full permissions (default) CIDR whitelist| Restricts token use by IP address

-A token can be both read-only as well as CIDR-whitelisted.
+A token can be both read-only and CIDR-whitelisted.

 If you have enabled two-factor authentication on your profile, you have an additional layer of security.
 No one will be able to modify or create your tokens unless they provide the second authentication factor.